broccolijs/broccoli/docs/node-api.md

                        +----+                        |
                        |    +-----------+------------+
                        |                |
-npm dependency:        |                | broccoli-plugin base class interface (simple), broccoli-plugin ^1.2.3 |                | described in the broccoli-plugin README
+npm dependency:        |                | broccoli-plugin base class interface (easy to broccoli-plugin ^1.2.3 |                | use), described in the broccoli-plugin README
                        |                |
                        |    +-----------+------------+
                        +---->                        |